 “Design is not making beauty, beauty emerges from selection, affinities, integration, love,” Louis Kahn once said.
 Rational Beauty—recently relocated from Brooklyn to Austin, blog floating in the ether, and aesthetic philosophy—embraces this ideology.
 Founded in 2009 by Jeanette Abbink and Mike Abbink, Rational Beauty works with clients to create editorial and identity projects that are both intelligent and refined.
 We believe that skilled craftsmanship, dialogue, and hard work are key to making powerful design.
 Our philosophy is reflected on our blog, where you will find stories that inspire our practice.
 While beauty may appear chaotic—or even random—it is supported by a scaffolding of rigor, training, and discipline.

-Jeanette Abbink is a graphic and editorial designer who recently relocated from Brooklyn to Austin.
+Jeanette is a graphic designer, author and educator who recently relocated from Brooklyn to Austin.
 Under the auspices of her studio, Rational Beauty, she has created award-winning editorial design for such magazines as Dwell (where she was the founding creative director), American Craft, and Pan and the Dream, and books for publishers including Rizzoli, Aperture, Abrams, Monacelli, and Clarkson Potter (where Questlove’s Something to Food About: Exploring Creativity with Innovative Chefs, won an AIGA Fifty Books of the Year Award).

 Jeanette co-authored with Emily CM Anderson 3D Typography, a book showcasing the work of more than 100 designers, typographers, and artists who create typefaces out of everything from moss to human skin.

 Mike is currently the Executive Creative Director with IBM Brand Experience and Design—a team dedicated to brand innovations, experience, and design.